-The fact is we revitalise tools every day and often those old tools have rogue or foreign parts which we replace out of our stocks but most tradesmen or hobbyists rarely have these to hand, which will often cause issues with refurbishment.
-Stanley for example have their own thread so other parts are not compatible then you have other threads to contend with for a missing screw for example, so often what might seem a minor problem results in a headache in the waiting.
+The fact is we revitalise old tools every day here but often those old tools have rogue or foreign parts which we replace out of our stocks, however most tradesmen or hobbyists rarely have these supplies to hand, which will often cause issues with refurbishment.
+Stanley for example have their own screw thread so other parts are not compatible, then there are other threads to contend with for a just a missing screw for example, so often what might seem a minor problem results in a headache in the waiting.

 Take planes for example, I see many sold on a internet auction site in varied conditions but what I am certain of is 95+ percent will require setting up if they are complete.
 Saws are often sharpened unevenly and rarely jointed to get them straight as this requires more work.
 Chisels on the other hand require sharpening, lapping flat, re-handling squaring up whilst many other tools require other checks which to the untrained eye wouldn’t be seen.

 What’s your time worth?
 Most won’t spend time sharpening their own saws and opt for a plastic throwaway instead but somehow think a plane will work OK just by sharpening it.
 But is ‘OK’ the standard you want your work to be? passable maybe? or do you want it to excel and aim for perfection?
 It won’t happen unless the tools you use match your skills when using them.